 If all of your teeth have come in as they should, and none have been removed, then by the age of eighteen, you should have 32 teeth; 16 teeth on the top and 16 teeth on the bottom.
 Each tooth in your mouth is there with a specific name and function.
 Your from teeth, the incisors, canine and bicuspid teeth are ideal for grasping and biting food.
 Your back teeth, also known as molars, are used to grind food into a consistency suitable for swallowing.
 The problem is, the average mouth is designed to hold 28 teeth.
 Fitting all 32 can not only be painful, it can be disastrous for your bite.
 These four extra teeth are your third molars, also known as wisdom teeth.
 Your wisdom teeth are frequently a problem for most people, they will most likely need to come out at some point, and the younger, the better.
 At Lake Norman Oral and Facial Surgery, Dr. Haigney can remove your wisdom teeth, saving you future headaches and pain, the longer they are in your mouth, the more painful they are to remove.

 Can I just keep my wisdom teeth?Patients often question if they could just keep their wisdom teeth and see how development goes.
-Though you can of course choose that route, it is not recommended.Current research tells us that approximately 80% of wisdom teeth will require removal.
+Though you can of course choose that route, it is not recommended.Current research tells us that approximately 80% of wisdom teeth will require removal for one reason or another.
 Early removal is recommended to avoid future problems and to decrease the surgical risk involved with the procedure.
 The longer they stay problems can happen:

 At Lake Norman Oral and Facial Surgery, we recommend patients see an oral surgeon in their early to mid- teenage years for an examination.
 Most often by this time, Dr. Haigney will be able to tell you if there is sufficient room for the wisdom teeth to erupt.